International | Local | Politics | Science | Business | Entertainment | Weather | Opinion

 “I can help you!” blurted Eun Sol, with the urgency of someone finally getting to their central point.
 “I mean, if you want that, and if the doctors let me, and if I can take time out for it...”

 Kuiper paused and weighed her options.
-This was the perfect chance to feel less shut out from the crew.
+This was a perfect chance to feel less shut out from the crew.
 Her trainers were friendly enough, but she could use some actual companionship.
 Yet there was a comfort in staying solitary, unhealthy as it may be, and she didn’t want to lead Eun Sol on.

 “Yeah, sounds fine,” she said, trying to sound neutral but not dismissive.
 “My training runs pretty much all day, always on the second floor, so just show up whenever.”